MLDERES/ISYS58603/assignments/Group Assignment 2 - Loading Data.md

 * There is tons of publicly available data, though not much of it is in a relational format.
 For instance, [this data](https://github.com/MLDERES/Py4Analytics/tree/main/book/data) is collected from publicly available sources.
 Additionally, you could use a site like [mockaroo](https://mockaroo.com/) to generate portions or all of your data.
 If you are really adventurous, you can use a library like [mimesis](https://mimesis.name/en/master/index.html) to get exactly what you want and skip the part about having to save it to a flat file.
 * There haven't been examples provided for putting data into a database.
 You are welcome to use any methods you've seen so far (e.g. SQL inserts, Pandas or SQLAlchemy).
+* Queries should be written **as functions** in the model, therefore multiple queries can be stored in a single file.
+These functions should be called from the controller.
+The controller should be called from the main application.
+This is the MVC pattern.
+It is not required, but it is strongly encouraged.
   * **Extra hint**:  If you do SQLAlchemy for inserts now, it will help you do the queries and the API later.